DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When running an application, it is recommended to use the same amount of memory as that allocated for hugepages.
-This is done automatically by the Intel® DPDK application at startup,
+This is done automatically by the DPDK application at startup,
 if no -m or --socket-mem parameter is passed to it when run.

 If more memory is requested by explicitly passing a -m or --socket-mem value, the application fails.